selena-groh/gender-in-shakespeare/README.md

-# shakespeare
+# Gender in Shakespeare
-Visualizing Shakespeare's Text
+Visualizing gender in Shakespeare's plays